-Arthur Bugay is a Partner in the law firm of Galfand Berger.
+Arthur Bugay is a Senior Partner in the law firm of Galfand Berger.
 After obtaining his Bachelor's and Master's Degrees in Economics from Temple University, he attended Temple Law School, graduating with honors.
 Arthur also has two Master of Law degrees from Temple University, one in Taxation and the other in Trial Advocacy.
 Arthur's practice areas include Products' Liability, Construction Accident litigation, Personal Injury litigation, Negligent Security and Employment law.

 Arthur is admitted before the Pennsylvania and New Jersey Supreme Courts, United States Court of Appeals for the Third Circuit, the United States District Courts for the Eastern, Middle and Western Districts of Pennsylvania and the United States District Court for the District of New Jersey.
 He is a member of the American Bar Association, the Pennsylvania and New Jersey Bar Associations, the Philadelphia Bar Association, the American Association for Justice, the Pennsylvania Association for Justice, and the Philadelphia Trial Lawyers' Association.
 He is a Fellow of the Academy of Advocacy, serves on the Amicus Curiae Committee of the Pennsylvania Association for Justice, and serves on the Pennsylvania Bar Association's Exceptional Child Committee.
 He is "AV" rated as an attorney by Martindale-Hubbell.
 Arthur is also a member of the Multi-Million Dollar Advocates' Forum and has been selected every year since 2011 to the Pennsylvania Super Lawyers list, an honor only given to the top 5% of more than 34,000 Pennsylvania lawyers.
 Additionally, Arthur has been included in The National Trial Lawyers Top 100 Trial Lawyers - Pennsylvania.